 The National Theater is Costa Rica at its most enchanting.
 Chagrined that touring prima donna Adelina Patti bypassed San José in 1890 for lack of a suitable venue, wealthy coffee merchants raised import taxes and hired Belgian architects to design this building, lavish with cast iron and Italian marble.
 The theater was inaugurated in 1897 with a performance of Gounod's Faust, featuring an international cast.
 The sandstone exterior is marked by Italianate arched windows, marble columns with bronze capitals, and statues of strange bedfellows Ludwig van Beethoven (1770–1827) and 17th-century Spanish Golden Age playwright Pedro Calderón de la Barca (1600–81).
 The Muses of Dance, Music, and Fame are silhouetted in front of an iron cupola.
 French designer Alain Guilhot created the building's nighttime external illumination system (he did the same for the Eiffel Tower).
 The soft coppers, golds, and whites highlight the theater's exterior nightly from 6 pm to 5 am.
 A project funded

 by the German government has restored the theater's cupola to its original red color.

-For a nominal fee you can also move beyond the lobby for a self-guided tour.
-(The theater is sometimes closed for rehearsals, so call before you go.)
+For a nominal fee you can also move beyond the lobby for a guided tour; note that the theater is sometimes closed for rehearsals, so call before you go.
 If you're downtown on a Tuesday between February and Christmas, take in one of the Teatro al Mediodía (Theater at Midday) performances that begin at noon.
 It might be a chamber-music recital or a one-act play in Spanish.
 A similar program called Música al Atardecer (Music at Dusk) takes place each Thursday at 5 pm.
 Admission for either is $2, and both are presented in the second-floor foyer.